Home

 Examples of equity in business

-Let’s look at this in practice with some common examples of how equity changes in a business.
+Let's look at some common examples of how equity changes in a business.

 Raising investments

 A business is looking to raise money to upgrade the equipment they use in their operations.
-They need $10,000 for the purchase and sell $10,000 in common stock to get there.
+They need $10,000 for the purchase, which they raise by selling $10,000 in common stock.

 Equity + $10,000 = (Assets + $10,000) - Liabilities